orfeotoolbox/OTB/CONTRIBUTING.md

 Note that we also accept PRs on our [GitHub mirror](https://github.com/orfeotoolbox/OTB) which we will manually merge.

+The feature branch are then tested on multiple platforms on the OTB test infrastructure (a.k.a the [Dashboard](https://dash.orfeo-toolbox.org/)) in the FeatureBranches section.

 Caveat: even if the Dashboard build on develop branch is broken, it is not allowed to push fixes directly on develop.
 The developer trying to fix the build should create a merge request and submit it for review.
 Direct push to